lizardking/LD2410Async/dox/mainPage.md

 - @ref LD2410Async::getDetectionDataRef "LD2410Async::getDetectionDataRef()"

  ## Examples

+ Details on the example sketches in the examples folder can be found at the @ref Examples "Examples page".

  ### Example: Using callback for presence detection updates
  @code{.cpp}
      radar.onDetectionDataReceived([](LD2410Async* sender, bool presenceDetetced, byte userData) {